-- (a) The insurer must conduct all claims processing activities necessary to meet the requirements of ORS chapter 656 and OAR chapter 436 from its designated claims processing locations, including, but not limited to: - (A) Processing claims; - (B) Maintaining Making available all records required under OAR 436-050-0120; and - (C) Responding to specific claims processing inquiries; - (b) At the director's request, the insurer must:
+- (a) The insurer must conduct all claims processing activities necessary to meet the requirements of ORS chapter 656 and OAR chapter 436 from its designated claims processing locations, including, but not limited to: - (A) Processing claims; - (B) Making available all records required under OAR 436-050-0120; and - (C) Responding to specific claims processing inquiries; - (b) At the director's request, the insurer must: - (A) Make claims processing locations accessible during regular business hours or other reasonable times to accommodate periodic audits and examination of records; or - (B) Provide the director electronic access to the records to be audited or examined. - (c) The insurer may process claims subject to ORS chapter 656 remotely.
+As used in this subsection, to "process claims remotely" means to process claims outside of an insurer's Oregon claims processing location, including at the place of residence of an employee of the insurer, as directed from the Oregon claims processing location. - (A) The insurer may not process claims at places of business outside of Oregon that are maintained or operated by the insurer or a service company, except as follows: - (i) The insurer may receive claim reports at locations outside of Oregon if claims are forwarded to an Oregon claims processing location for processing; and

-- (A) Make claims processing locations must be made accessible during regular business hours or other reasonable times to accommodate periodic audits and examination of records; or - (B) Provide the director electronic access to the records to be audited or examined.and - (c) The insurer may not process or maintain records of claims subject to ORS chapter 656 remotely.
-As used in this subsection, to "process claims remotely" means to process claims outside of an insurer's Oregon claims processing location, including at the place of residence of an employee of the insurer, as directed from the Oregon claims processing location. at any location outside of the state, subject to the following: - (A) The insurer may not process claims at places of business outside of Oregon that are maintained or operated by the insurer or a service company, except as follows: - (Ai) The insurer may receive claim reports at locations outside of the state Oregon if claims are forwarded to an Oregon claims processing location for processing; and - (Bii) Payments may be made from outside of the state Oregon as directed from the Oregon claims processing location. - (B) The director may suspend an insurer's authority to process claims remotely, subject to the following: - (i) The director may suspend an insurer's authority to process claims remotely when: - (I) The director finds the insurer has repeatedly violated ORS chapter 656 or OAR chapter 436; and - (II) The director has reason to believe that the violations are related to the insurer's practice of processing claims remotely. - (ii) The director will not suspend an insurer's authority to process claims remotely until the insurer has been given notice and the opportunity to be heard through a show-cause hearing with the director.
-During the show-cause hearing, the insurer will be provided an opportunity to: - (I) Present evidence regarding the proposed order to suspend the insurer's authority to process claims remotely; and - (II) Give reason why the insurer should be permitted to continue processing claims remotely. - (iii) If the director suspends an insurer's authority to process claims remotely, the insurer may not process claims remotely for a specified period of time, up to two years. - (iv) The insurer may request the director restore the insurer's authority to process claims remotely by submitting a plan demonstrating its ability and commitment to comply with ORS chapter 656 and OAR chapter 436.

-(v) The insurer may request a hearing on an order of suspension issued under this rule under OAR 436-050-0008(4).
+- (ii) Payments may be made from outside of Oregon as directed from the Oregon claims processing location. - (B) The director may suspend an insurer's authority to process claims remotely, subject to the following: - (i) The director may suspend an insurer's authority to process claims remotely when: - (I) The director finds the insurer has repeatedly violated ORS chapter 656 or OAR chapter 436; and - (II) The director has reason to believe that the violations are related to the insurer's practice of processing claims remotely. - (ii) The director will not suspend an insurer's authority to process claims remotely until the insurer has been given notice and the opportunity to be heard through a show-cause hearing with the director.
+During the show-cause hearing, the insurer will be provided an opportunity to: - (I) Present evidence regarding the proposed order to suspend the insurer's authority to process claims remotely; and - (II) Give reason why the insurer should be permitted to continue processing claims remotely. - (iii) If the director suspends an insurer's authority to process claims remotely, the insurer may not process claims remotely for a specified period of time, up to two years. - (iv) The insurer may request the director restore the insurer's authority to process claims remotely by submitting a plan demonstrating its ability and commitment to comply with ORS chapter 656 and OAR chapter 436. - (v) The insurer may request a hearing on an order of suspension issued under this rule under OAR 436-050-0008(4).